raiya/site-document/docs/en_US/terms.md

 1. We claim no intellectual property rights over the material you provide to the Service.
 Include but not limited to your profile, quote and reviews.
 However, by setting your pages to be viewed publicly, you agree to allow others to view your Content.
 2. Any content from other sites including the content of an article remains the copyright to the content owner.
 Any use of the content without auhorization of the content owner should be regarded as a personal behavior.
-3. Any content owner can ask Yuehu to remove their articles, Yuehu don't take responsibility for the lost of content for any user of Yuehu.
+3. Any content owner can ask Yuehu to remove their articles, Yuehu don't take responsibility for the loss of content for any user of Yuehu.

 ## General Conditions